Virtualdesign0/GarbageMan/BENCHMARK.md

 # GarbageMan Benchmarks

 These benchmarks were run in Roblox Studio on the server runtime.
-Each case was run 7 times, and the median result is used as the main comparison point.
+Each case was run 7 times and the median result is used as the main comparison point.

 `RawArray` is included only as a very small baseline that stores cleanup entries in a plain array and cleans them in reverse order.
 It is not feature-equivalent with GarbageMan.